DaydreamerWilson/spas_fract168/README.md

-Require CXX14 or above to compile the headers, and CXX17 or above for the test main.cpp.
+Require CXX14 or above to compile.

 The headers are natively programmed in MinGW 14.2.0 environment